stellarterm/stellarterm/README.md

 ## Development instructions
 ### Prerequisites
-Make sure you have Node.js 7.4.0 or higher install.
+Make sure you have Node.js 7.4.0 or higher installed.
 If not, install it ([Node version manager](https://github.com/creationix/nvm) is recommended).

 ```sh
 # Check your node version using this command